SFantasy/node-in-action/en/README.md

 And if you have any question or doubt about my poor English, feel free to create issues on the book's [Github](https://github.com/SFantasy/node-in-action/issues) or send [E-mail to me](mailto:fantasyshao@icloud.com).

+One more thing, if you enjoy reading this book, [star](https://github.com/SFantasy/node-in-action) the repository on Github or [donate](http://blog.fantasy.codes) me a cup of coffee via Alipay.

 ---

 This book is licensed under [CC-BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/).